-A kidney stone is a hard mass that forms in the kidneys from minerals in the urine, and if large enough, can cause severe pain.
-In the United States, kidney stones send more than 300,000 people to the emergency room each year, according to the National Institutes of Health (NIH).
+A kidney stone is a hard mass that forms in one or both kidneys from minerals in the urine, and if large enough, can cause severe pain.
+In the United States, kidney stones send more than 500,000 people to the emergency room each year, according to the National Kidney Foundation.

 Kidney stones form when there is not enough liquid in the urine to dilute out waste chemicals, such as calcium, oxalate and phosphorous.
 These waste chemicals become concentrated, and crystals begin to form, according to the National Kidney Foundation.

-Kidney stones can vary in size, with some as small as a grain of sand, and others as large as a pearl or even a golf ball, according to the NIH.
+Kidney stones can vary in size, with some as small as a grain of sand, and others as large as a pea or even a golf ball, according to the National Institutes of Health (NIH).

 People with kidney stones often seek medical care because they have severe pain in their flank (the area between the mid-back and the ribs) on one side of the body, and this pain can extend to the lower abdomen, said Dr. Michael F. Michelis, director of the division of nephrology at Lenox Hill Hospital in New York.
 "Stone pain is very profound," Michelis said.